IOTechSystems/xrt-examples/AzureSphere/README.md

 ## Using Azure Digital Twins With XRT Examples

-To setup Azure Digital Twins refer to the XRT for [Azure Sphere Guide](https://docs.iotechsys.com/edge-xrt11/index.html).
+To setup Azure Digital Twins refer to the XRT for [Azure Sphere Guide](https://docs.iotechsys.com/edge-xrt20/index.html).

-As decsribed in the guide complete the following steps:
+As described in the guide complete the following steps:

 * Setup Azure Cloud for Digital Twins – Create a Function App
 * Setup Azure Cloud for Digital Twins – Create an Event Grid System Topic
 * Create and Manage Digital Twins – Create Digital Twins Instance
 * Create and Manage Digital Twins – Export Digital Twins Changes
 * Create and Manage Digital Twins – Send Digital Twin Changes to IoT Hub
 * Create and Manage Digital Twins – Add a Digital Twin

 A video showing how to create a digital twin using the Explorer